-Hivelocity provides dedicated servers, private cloud and colocation hosting solutions to customers from over 130 countries worldwide.
-The company operates eight world-class data centers totaling over 80,000 square feet across Florida, Georgia, New York, Texas, Washington State and California.
-Hivelocity maintains and manages over 15,000 physical and virtualized servers and provide managed solutions on dedicated servers, virtual servers and private cloud.
+Hivelocity provides dedicated servers, private cloud, and colocation hosting solutions to customers from over 130 countries worldwide.
+The company operates eight world-class data centers totaling over 80,000 square feet across Florida, Georgia, New York, Texas, Washington State, and California.
+Hivelocity maintains and manages over 15,000 physical and virtualized servers and provides managed solutions on dedicated servers, virtual servers, and private cloud.
 Each of its data centers is SSAE-16 SOC1 and SOC2 certified, with HIPAA and PCI compliant services also available.

 Phone: 888-869-4678.
 Address: 8010 Woodland Center Blvd #700 Tampa FL, 33614